isomerpages/govtech-corp/media/technews/_posts/2021-08-25-post-From tearing tabs to tapping apps – a history of parking in Singapore.md

 <p>As an increasing number of HDB carparks were brought into the system,
 HDB was able to&nbsp;<a href="https://www.straitstimes.com/singapore/transport/real-time-information-on-hdb-carpark-lots-also-made-available-online" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">release an app in 2014</a>&nbsp;showing
 real-time information about available lots in EPS HDB carparks.</p>
-<h3>2018 – <a href="https://www.nas.gov.sg/archivesonline/government_records/Flipviewer/grid_publish/0/0b6fe76b-9f10-11e7-843a-0050568939ad-Cmd.23of1982/web/html5/index.html?launchlogo=tablet/GovernmentRecords_brandingLogo_.png&amp;amp;pn=31" rel="noopener noreferrer nofollow" target="_blank">Parking.sg</a> is born</h3>
+<h3>2018 – ParkingSG is born</h3>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Screenshot of Parking.sg website" src="/images/technews/Parking_sg.jpg">
 </div>
 <p>But for parking at carparks without the electronic gantries.
 Coupons continued
-to rule the day until 2018, when the&nbsp;<a href="https://www.nas.gov.sg/archivesonline/government_records/Flipviewer/grid_publish/0/0b6fe76b-9f10-11e7-843a-0050568939ad-Cmd.23of1982/web/html5/index.html?launchlogo=tablet/GovernmentRecords_brandingLogo_.png&amp;amp;pn=31" rel="noopener noreferrer nofollow" target="_blank">Parking.sg</a>
-<a href="https://www.parking.sg" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">app</a>&nbsp;was rolled out as part of Singapore’s Smart Nation initiative.</p>
+to rule the day until 2018, when the <a href="https://www.parking.sg/" rel="noopener noreferrer nofollow" target="_blank">Parking.sg</a> app was rolled out as part of Singapore’s Smart Nation initiative.</p>
 <p>In the past, you would have had to calculate the number of parking coupons
 needed for your parking session.
 The app will automatically calculate the charges after you key in your vehicle number, the car park you are parking